Atul625-py/Stock_Trading_Portfolio/README.md

 1. Make a clone of my repo on your pc.
 Use => git clone https://github.com/Atul625-py/Stock_Trading_Portfolio.git

-2. Run this server with live server using vs-code.
+2. Run this server with following command.

-3. GO to /frontend folder too see the frontend.
+python manage.py runserver

 I will update this as i develop the backend.